WarlockMnK/PUBG-Experience/README.md

 **This is 100% a passion project and is constantly being worked on.
 All updates will be posted here.**

+***Currently facing a bug with entity list.
+Press Delete on either keyboards to reinit the program***

 Details: This build is a heavily modified version of the software made by iStar.

 This project includes the following improvements.
 As of 3/28/2025.